ShabanaBi2025/FluA_pipeline/README.md

 results/multiqc_report/

 This directory will contain a separate folder for each strain (e.g., h1n1/, h3n2/), and inside each, you will find a multiqc_report.html file.
 This HTML file can be opened in any web browser and provides a comprehensive, interactive summary of all the results for that specific strain.

+EQA Relevance
+This pipeline was developed as part of an applied bioinformatics project during a professional apprenticeship, bringing MSC-level genomic analysis capabilities into the UK NEQAS EQA programme.

+It supports:
+Consistent, platform-agnostic analysis across labs Objective performance assessment
+Mutation- and clade-level resolution
+Seamless integration with future respiratory pathogen EQA schemes

+Coverage depth, genome completeness, and clade fidelity are particularly emphasised to meet the rigorous standards required for EQA reporting and benchmarking.